xpack/web-jekyll/pages/install.md

 The result is a binary program named `node.exe`, that can be used to execute
-JavaScript code from the terminal, and a stub named `npm.cmd`, executing to the `npm-cli.js` script, which is part of the Node.js module that implements the npm functionality.
+JavaScript code from the terminal, and a stub named `npm.cmd`, executing the `npm-cli.js` script, which is part of the Node.js module that implements the `npm` functionality.

 {{ manual_install }}